michelepriolo02-byte/Connect-4-AI-agent/README.md

 In this project, we implemented:

 - **Neural network models (FCNN and CNN)**
   These models are trained and validated on a pre-existing dataset by converting the game board representation and moves into PyTorch tensors.
+After training the models on the pre-existing dataset, given a game scenario, the neural networks are able to predict the best move to make.

 - **Three variants of the Monte Carlo Tree Search (MCTS) decision-making algorithm:**
   1. **Basic MCTS Agent** – The agent makes decisions solely based on the standard MCTS algorithm.